Hemel Hempstead: 18th to mid-20th century

 Despite the incursion of various forms of transport, Hemel remained principally an agricultural market town throughout the 19th century.
-In the last decades of that century development of houses and villas for London commuters began.
-Hemel steadily expanded, but only became a borough, with its headquarters at the old town hall on 13 July 1898.
+In the last decades of that century, development of houses and villas for London commuters began.
+The town steadily expanded, but only became a borough, with its headquarters at the old town hall on 13 July 1898.

-During the Second World War ninety high explosive bombs were dropped on the town by the Luftwaffe.
+During the Second World War, ninety high explosive bombs were dropped on the town by the Luftwaffe.
 The most notorious incident was on 10 May 1942 when a stick of bombs demolished houses at Nash Mills killing eight people.
 The nearby John Dickinson & Co. factories which were used to produce munitions, were the target.

 New town

-After the Second World War, in 1946, the government designated Hemel Hempstead as the site of one of its proposed new towns designed to house the population displaced by the London Blitz, since slums and bombsites were being cleared in London.
-On 4 February 1947, the Government purchased 5910 acre of land and began work on the "New Town".
-The first new residents moved in during April 1949, and the town continued its planned expansion through to the end of the 1980s.
-Hemel grew to its present population with new developments enveloping the original town on all sides.
+Following the Second World War, in 1946, the government designated Hemel Hempstead as the site of one of its proposed new towns designed to house the population displaced by the London Blitz, since slums and bombsites were being cleared in London.
+On 4 February 1947, the Government purchased 5910 acre of land and began work on the New Town.
+The first new residents moved in during April 1949 and the town continued its planned expansion through to the end of the 1980s.
+The town grew to its present population with new developments enveloping the original town on all sides.
 The original part of Hemel is still known as the "Old Town".